Talking to kids and teens about grooming: Keeping them safe on & offline

 Grooming is when a person prepares a child and their parents, carers and environment for sexual abuse.
 It involves building a trusting relationship with a child or family over many weeks, months and years.
 This allows the person who is grooming to spend more and more time with the child and lay the groundwork for future sexual abuse.
-Grooming can happen both online and/or in real life with someone your child or family knows.
+Grooming can happen online and/or in real life with someone your child or family knows.

 Let’s get started!